rails/rails/guides/source/active_record_migrations.md

 #### Transactions

-In databases that support transactions with statements that change the schema, each migration is wrapped in a transaction.
+In databases that support DDL transactions, changing the schema in a single transaction, each migration is wrapped in a transaction.

 INFO: A transaction ensures that if a migration fails partway through, any